CESOP reporting: rules, thresholds and who must file

 Is e-money in scope?

 Yes.
-EMIs are explicitly listed in Article 243b.
-The trigger is the same 25-payments-per-payee-per-quarter test.
+EMIs are one of the four PSP categories in Article 243d.
+The trigger is the same more-than-25-payments-per-payee-per-quarter test.

 10. What to do, today